heig-tin-info/baygon/docs/scripting.md

 # Scripting

-You can use Baygon as a library to write your own test runner.
-This is useful if you want to write your own test runner or if you want to use Baygon in a CI/CD pipeline.
+Baygon is meant to be used as a standalone program to test other programs using a configuration file.
+However, you can also use Baygon as a library to write your own test runner.

 Here is an example of a test runner using Baygon: